antiless/cleanclip-vuepress/src/index.md

   - title: ⌨️ Immersive Popup
     details: No need to switch focus, the popup always appears at the editing field position.
   - title: 🔍 Quick Search
-    details: Type a letter to quickly search, find even the oldest records in an instant.
+    details: Type a letter to quickly search, even the oldest records can be found instantly.
   - title: 🌈 Full Format Support
     details: Supports all copyable formats, including images and files.
   - title: 📱 Sync Mobile Records